jhallen/joe-editor/docs/man.md

         <character-list> <target-state-name> [<option>s]

-There are three ways to specify \<character-list\>s, either * for any character not otherwise specified, & to match the character in the delimiter match buffer or a literal list of characters within quotes (ranges and escape sequences allowed).
+There are three ways to specify <character-list\>s, either __\*__ for any character not otherwise specified, __&__ to match the character in the delimiter match buffer (opposite character like \( and \) automatically match) or a literal list of characters within quotes (ranges and escape sequences allowed).
 When the next character matches any in the list, a jump to the target-state is taken and the character is eaten (we advance to the next character of the file to be colored).

 The * transition should be the first transition specified in the state.